 That experience was repeated approximately every half hour for the duration of orientation.
 I didn't get dropped from any other orientation stations, but when I asked, I found that every station had errors that dropped people regularly.
 My favorite was the station where someone was standing at input queue, handing out a piece of paper.
 The piece of paper informed you that the machine at the station was going to give you an error with some instructions about what to do.
 Instead of following those instructions, you had to follow the instructions on the piece of paper when the error occurred.

 These kinds of experiences occupied basically my entire first week.
-Now that I’m past onboarding and onto the regular day-to-day, I have a surreal Kafaka-esque experience a few times a week.
-And I’ve mostly figured out how to navigate the system (usually, knowing the right person and asking them to intervene solves the problem).
-What gets me about this isn’t the actual experience, but that most people I talk to who’ve been here a while think that it literally cannot be any other way and that things could not possibly be improved; new hires from younger companies almost always agree that the company is bizarrely screwed up in ways that are incomprehensible.
-Curiously, people who have been here as long who are very senior tend to agree that the company is quite messed up.
-I wish I had enough data on that to tell which way the causation runs.
-Something that’s even curiouser is that the company invests a fair amount of effort to give people the impression that things are as good as they could possibly be.
-At orientation, we got a very strange version of history that made it sound as if the company had pioneered everything from the GUI to the web, with multiple claims that we have the best X in the world, even when X is not best in class but in fact worst in class, so bad that X is a running joke internally.
-It’s not clear to me what the company gets out of making sure that most employees don’t understand what the downsides are in our own products and processes.
+Now that I'm past onboarding and onto the regular day-to-day, I have a surreal Kafka-esque experience a few times a week.
+And I've mostly figured out how to navigate the system (usually, knowing the right person and asking them to intervene solves the problem).
+What I find to be really funny isn't the actual experience, but that most people I talk to who've been here a while think that it literally cannot be any other way and that things could not possibly be improved.
+Curiously, people who have been here as long who are very senior tend to agree that the company has its share of big company dysfunction.
+I wish I had enough data on that to tell which way the causation runs (are people who are aware of the function more likely to last long enough to become very senior, or does being very senior give you a perspective that lets you see more dysfunction).
+Something that's even curiouser is that the company invests a fair amount of effort to give people the impression that things are as good as they could possibly be.
+At orientation, we got a version of history that made it sound as if the company had pioneered everything from the GUI to the web, with multiple claims that we have the best X in the world, even when X is pretty clear mediocre.
+It's not clear to me what the company gets out of making sure that most employees don't understand what the downsides are in our own products and processes.

-Whatever the reason, the attitude that things couldn’t possibly be improved isn’t just limited to administrative issues.
-A friend of mine needed to find a function to do something that’s a trivial one liner on Linux, but that’s considerably more involved on our OS.
-His first attempt was to use boost, but it turns out that the documentation for doing this on our OS is complicated enough that boost got this wrong and has had a bug in it for years.
-A couple days, and 72 lines of code later, he managed to figure out how to create a function to do this trivial-on-Linux thing.
-Since he wasn’t sure if he was missing something, he forwarded the code review to two very senior engineers (one level below Distinguished Engineer).
-They weren’t sure and forwarded it on to the CTO, who said that he didn’t see a simpler way to accomplish the same thing in our OS with the APIs as they currently are.
+Whatever the reason, the attitude that things couldn't possibly be improved isn't just limited to administrative issues.
+A friend of mine needed to find a function to do something that's a trivial one liner on Linux, but that's considerably more involved on our OS.
+His first attempt was to use boost, but it turns out that the documentation for doing this on the OS we use is complicated enough that boost got this wrong and has had a bug in it for years.
+A couple days, and 72 lines of code later, he managed to figure out how to create a function to accomplish his goal.
+Since he wasn't sure if he was missing something, he forwarded the code review to two very senior engineers (one level below Distinguished Engineer).
+They weren't sure and forwarded it on to the CTO, who said that he didn't see a simpler way to accomplish the same thing in our OS with the APIs as they currently are.

 Later, my friend had a heated discussion with someone on the OS team, who maintained that the documentation on how to do this was very clear, and that it couldn't be clearer, nor could the API be any easier.
 This is despite this being so hard to do that boost has been wrong for seven years, and that two very senior engineers didn't feel confident enough to review the code and passed it up to a CTO.

-I’m going to stop here.
-I’ve been writing down big company stories and saving them, but a mere half a year of big company stories is longer than my blog.
+I'm going to stop here not because I'm out of incidents like this, but because a retelling of a half year of big company stories is longer than my blog.
 Not just longer than this post or any individual post, but longer than everything else on my blog combined, which is a bit over 100k words.
 Typical estimates for words per page vary between 250 and 1000, putting my rate of surreal experiences at somewhere between 100 and 400 pages every six months.
-I’m not sure this rate is inherently different from the rate you’d get at startups, but there’s a different flavor to the stories and you should have an idea of the flavor by this point.[return]
+I'm not sure this rate is inherently different from the rate you'd get at startups, but there's a different flavor to the stories and you should have an idea of the flavor by this point.[return]